This program targets:

-Once submitted, your registration form will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
+The registration form is available online and serves to establish eligibility, which cannot be established through e-mail communication.
+Once submitted, it will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the days following your submission.

 Step 2.
 Online Fulbright Application Procedure

-Following successful registration and approval of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
-Applications which have been submitted without prior registration will not be accepted.
+Following successful registration and confirmation of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
+Applications submitted without prior registration will not be accepted.
 When you begin your application, the platform will ask you to confirm that you have contacted the local office (registration) and that you are eligible for this award.

 The Fulbright Foundation accepts ONLY applications submitted online through the SLATE platform.
-Faxed or e-mailed or mailed copies of applications will not be accepted.
+Faxed, emailed, or mailed copies of applications will not be accepted.

 - Detailed Curriculum Vitae.

-- Three letters of reference are requested as part of your Fulbright application.
-All candidates should register their referees to the platform.
-All candidates should inform their referees that they will need to submit their letters of reference online the latest by December 9, 2019.
+- Three letters of reference.
+Your reference (the person writing the letter of recommendation) should complete and submit the forms through the online platform once you have registered them.
+All candidates should inform their references that letters must be submitted online by December 7, 2021.
 All letters should be written in English.
-The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised you in work related to your proposed field of study.
+The letters of reference should be written by academic and professional contacts.
 Reference letters from your U.S. hosts are not acceptable.

-- Scanned copy of your passport as well as scanned copy of any valid U.S. visa issued within the last 4 years.
+- A scanned copy of your passport as well as a scanned copy of any valid U.S. visa issued within the last 4 years.
 If you do not yet have a passport, you will need to include a copy of your ID card.

-IMPORTANT DATES FOR 2020-2021 FULBRIGHT AWARDS FOR GREEK VISITING SCHOLARS
+IMPORTANT DATES FOR THE 2022-2023 FULBRIGHT AWARDS FOR GREEK SCHOLARS

 All candidates must register during this period